raju-AI-portfolio/pharmasignal-ai/README.md

 pure Python with no LLM call.
 The Narrative Agent writes a complete 7-section ICH E2B compliant safety narrative incorporating all prior agent outputs.
-The Escalation Agent assigns a risk score from 0 to 100 using weighted factors and routes the case: AUTO-CLOSE for low risk cases, FLAG for Safety Scientist review, or ESCALATE for immediate QPPV notification.
+The Escalation Agent assigns a risk score from 0 to 100 using weighted factors and routes the case: AUTO CLOSE for low risk cases, FLAG for Safety Scientist review, or ESCALATE for immediate QPPV notification.